 Distance Remaining: 23.5mi (37.8km)

 Speed: 2.1mph (3.4km/h)

 As you’d expect in southern Vancouver Island, the plurality of accents on the bus to the trailhead were German, speaking intimidatingly immaculate English.
 When a Frenchman-as-in-France arrived late, without a reservation, the already-overworked driver was forced to ask if anyone spoke French.
-Four Teutonic hands went up—vertically, I am relieved to report.
+Four Teutonic hands went up—vertically.
 Anyway the Frenchman was registered and shoved his luggage on the bus, then while the driver’s back was turned went for coffee and bread, making us even later.
 National stereotypes are marvelous.
 There were so few Canadians you couldn’t draw many conclusions about our character, except maybe our predilection to spend Friday morning at work.

 If you’ve never been down British Columbia Highway 14, the road is grandly named but past Langford is two lanes plus some narrower bridges over creeks that, in light of the parched summer, were alarmingly low.
 There are handsome oceanside dwellings, and small-town businesses, and plenty of logging.
 It is handsome and scenic, classic rural British Columbia within an hour of the capital.